dcvz/angrylion-rdp-plus/README.md

 * More maintainable code base by dividing the huge n64video.cpp into smaller pieces.
 * Improved portability by separating the emulator plugin interface and window management from the RDP emulation core.
 * Multi-threaded rendering support, which increases performance on multi-core CPUs significantly.
-* Replaced DirectDraw interface with a modern OpenGL 3.3 implementation.
+* Replaced deprecated DirectDraw interface with a modern OpenGL 3.3 implementation.
+* Added manual window sizing.
+* Added fullscreen support.
+* Added BMP screenshot support.
 * Slightly improved interlacing performance.